dv297/gatsby-blog/content/blog/2022-08-12/planning-a-learning-project.md

 ---
-path: '/planning-a-learning-project'
+path: "/planning-a-learning-project"
-date: '2022-08-12'
+date: "2022-08-12"
-title: 'Planning a Learning Project'
+title: "Planning a Learning Project"
 description: "The benefits of building a project soley for learning and steps to help make sure you learn."
-tags: ['Development', 'Software Engineering']
+tags: ["Development", "Software Engineering"]
 ---

 **tl;dr:** The benefits of building a project soley for learning and steps to help make sure you learn.